zannallan/fastness-fixer/README.md

 - [ ] Resize, compress & smush all the images
 - [ ] Remove any ads
 - [ ] Remove any tracking scripts
-- [ ] Clean out all the CSS files be removing the unnecessary code
+- [ ] Clean out the `main.css` file be removing the unnecessary code
 - [ ] Fix all the broken URLs & links

 ---